;

 Panel member renewal

-Register of Examiner members are appointed by the New Zealand Mining Board of Examiners for a three year term.
-This policy outlines the steps panel member must take to renew their appointment to the Register.
+Register of Examiner members are appointed by the Board for a 3-year term.
+This policy outlines the steps panel members must take to renew their appointment to the Register.

 Panel member renewal policy